sathiyajith/RESTPulse/README.md

 # RESTPulse

 ## About
 An automated HTTP REST API Health checker tool designed as part of the Fetch SRE challenge.
-This tool built in python, helps in assessing the health of server's HTTP REST API endpoints and keeps a realtime record of its availability.
+This tool, built in python, helps in assessing the health of server's HTTP REST API endpoints and keeps a realtime record of its availability.

 ## Features
-- This tool supports multithreading, by checking the health of API endpoints every 15 seconds parallelly, even if the yaml file is very big.
+- This tool supports multithreading, by checking the health of API endpoints every 15 seconds parallelly.
 - This tool is unit tested using PyTest module with upto 500 threads running parallelly.
 - This tool has timeout enabled with 500 milliseconds as threshold to handle indefinite wait cases.